oldham123/cfa_level_iii/_readings/Reading 1 CFA Institute Code of Ethics and Standards of Professional Conduct.md

 - Enquiry outcomes include:
   - No sanctions required
   - A cautionary letter
-  - Condmenation by the member's peers
+  - Condemnation by the member's peers
   - Suspension of participation in the CFA Program

 - Sanctions may be accepted or rejected by the member
-  - If rejected, the matter is referred to a discplinary review panel for a hearing
+  - If rejected, the matter is referred to a disciplinary review panel for a hearing

 - The **Code of Ethics** is as follows:
-  - Act with integrity, competence, diligence, respect, and in an ethical manner with the puclic, clients, prospective clients, employers, colleagues in the investment profession, and other participants in the global capital markets
+  - Act with integrity, competence, diligence, respect, and in an ethical manner with the public, clients, prospective clients, employers, colleagues in the investment profession, and other participants in the global capital markets
   - Place the integrity of the investment profession and the interests of clients above personal interests
   - Use reasonable care and exercise independent professional judgement when conducting investment analysis, making investment recommendations, taking investment actions, and engaging in other professional activities
   - Practice and encourage others to practice in a professional and ethical manner that will reflect credit on themselves and the profession